 NOTE:Interested companies can discuss which WI is the best to handle this issue and whether WID scope needs update.
 The WID update, if deemed needed, will be discussed in the RAN plenary based on company input which is business as usual.

-Agreed (3.3.2020)
+Agreements (3.3.2020)

+1 Do not enhance FR2 mobility interruption in Release 16

+2 FR2 mobility interruption enhancement in Release 17 is up to RAN plenary.

 CR finalization